X-Illuminati/internet-of-spores/doc/software_architecture.md

 > |---------------|-----------|---------------|-------------
 > |               | return    | float         | The current battery voltage

+##### Critical Sections
+None

+> 🪧 Note: Many of the functions in this component use static data and are not reentrant.

 #### SHT30
 ##### Description
 ![Sensors Component Overview](drawio/sensorsw_sht30_overview.png)